Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS: Connecting vertical structure to lightcurve morphology

 To analyze each layer’s unique harmonic components, we consider the specific contribution from each of its three layers by wavelength ($1.0 - 1.8 \ \rm{\mu m}$, $1.8 - 2.2 \ \rm{\mu m}$, and $2.2 - 2.8 \ \rm{\mu m}$).
 We do this for each layer by subtracting out the contributions from the other two layers.
 Each layer’s unique atmospheric flux variability map can be seen in Figure \ref{fig:1D_atmospheric_flux_map}a, b, and c.

-The deepest layer ($1 - 1.8\,\rm{\mu m}$) corresponds to $\gtrsim 1 \ \rm{bar}$ (Figure \ref{fig:1D_atmospheric_flux_map}a), includes higher-order harmonics ($k=3$, where $k$ is the wave number), and corresponds to the spectral region where the models predict cloud variability \citep[e.g.,][]{McCarthy2025}.
+The deepest layer ($1$--$1.8\,\mu\mathrm{m}$) corresponds to $\gtrsim 1\,\mathrm{bar}$ (Figure~\ref{fig:1D_atmospheric_flux_map}(a)), includes higher-order harmonics ($k=3$, where $k$ is the wavenumber), and corresponds to the spectral region where the models predict cloud variability \citep[e.g.,][]{McCarthy2025}.
 We interpret higher-order harmonics at this pressure level as forsterite (Mg$_2$SiO$_4$) cloud modulation, in line with \citet{Vos_2023}, \citet{mccarthy2024multiple}, and \citet{Plummer2024b}.

-The transition layer ($1.8 - 2.2\,\rm{\mu m}$) at ${\sim}$1 bar corresponds to the expected pressure level of Mg$_2$SiO$_4$ cloud tops \citep[e.g.,][]{Vos_2023,McCarthy2024} and exhibits a transition from waves including complex, higher-order harmonic waves to those dominated by lower-order harmonics.
+The transition layer ($1.8$--$2.2\,\mu\mathrm{m}$) at $\sim 1\,\mathrm{bar}$ corresponds to the expected pressure level of Mg$_2$SiO$_4$ cloud tops \citep[e.g.,][]{Vos_2023, McCarthy2024} and exhibits a transition from waves including complex, higher-order harmonic waves to those dominated by lower-order harmonics.
 The layer contains bright spots correlated with the suspected cloud features at the top of the deeper layer.
-This layer corresponds to a prominent water absorption band and we suspect the bright spot in Figure \ref{fig:1D_atmospheric_flux_map}b depicts either localized heating or variations in observed water absorption tied to the presence of forsterite clouds, either due to muting of spectral features or the depletion of water as part of the thermochemical reaction that produces forsterite clouds \citep{visscher10}.
+This layer corresponds to a prominent water absorption band, and we suspect the bright spot in Figure~\ref{fig:1D_atmospheric_flux_map}(b) depicts either localized heating or variations in observed water absorption tied to the presence of forsterite clouds, either due to muting of spectral features or the depletion of water as part of the thermochemical reaction that produces forsterite clouds \citep{visscher10}.

-The highest altitude layer ($2.2 - 2.8\,\rm{\mu m}$) with pressures $\lesssim 200$ mbar (see Figure \ref{fig:1D_atmospheric_flux_map}c) typically contains lower-order harmonics ($k=1, 2$).
+The highest altitude layer ($2.2$--$2.8\,\mu\mathrm{m}$) with pressures $\lesssim 200\,\mathrm{mbar}$ (see Figure~\ref{fig:1D_atmospheric_flux_map}(c)) typically contains lower-order harmonics ($k=1, 2$).
 This high layer's wavelength range includes both water and carbon monoxide (CO) absorption bands.
-As can be seen by comparison to Figure \ref{fig:1D_atmospheric_flux_map}c, the upper layer's flux variability is in phase with the bright spot in the transition layer at ${\sim}1$ bar.
+As can be seen by comparison to Figure~\ref{fig:1D_atmospheric_flux_map}(c), the upper layer's flux variability is in phase with the bright spot in the transition layer at $\sim 1\,\mathrm{bar}$.